 The Moscow Mule is an ideal cocktail for making new variations of as the original is a really simple cocktail just consisting of vodka, ginger beer and lime.
 We were able to make our Concord Grape Moscow mule by just adding in a little bit of concord grape simple syrup, making this a very simple variation.

 The sweet tart of the concord grape worked really well with the tart lime and ginger beer and made for a nice summer sipper!

 Cherry Moscow Mule – Trisha Yearwood, Food Network

 Other Grape Cocktails

 Grape Sparkler Cocktail – Bobby Flay, Food Network

 Grape and Blackberry Bramble – The Girl on Bloor

 Concord Grape Smash – Food52

-- Add vodka, lime juice and concord grape syrup into a glass or mule mug filled with crushed ice.
+Add vodka, lime juice and Concord grape syrup into a copper mug filled with crushed ice.

 Interested in stocking your own home bar?
 Make sure to see our favorites at our Amazon Store!